wehong/mean_contact_list_app/README.md

 32. Send the input data to the server and make sure it receives correctly

-33. Insert the input data into MongoDB

-34. Test to make sure controller receive new data from DB
+33. Insert the input data into MongoDB, test to make sure controller receive new data from DB

-35. Automatically refresh to perform a new GET request
+34. Automatically refresh to perform a new GET request

+35. Add REMOVE button

+36. Define adn test removeContact()

+37. Send DELETE request to server

+38. Delete the contact from MongoDB

+39. PUT to modify data

+40. Define editContact()

+41. Define updateContact()

+42. Write PUT request to send data to server

+43. Fix up by add CLEAR button